2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 Can a Wrangler tow a small camper?

-Up to 3,500 pounds, yes.
-That covers most pop-up campers, small teardrop trailers, and very small travel trailers.
-If your camper’s loaded weight exceeds 3,500 lb — and most travel trailers do once you add water, batteries, gear, and tongue-mounted accessories — you need a Gladiator or larger truck.
-The Gladiator’s 7,700-lb max tow rating handles most R-Pods, mini campers, and small to mid-size travel trailers.
+Up to 3,500 lbs on a 4-Door non-Rubicon, or up to 5,000 lbs on a 4-Door Rubicon properly equipped.
+That range covers most pop-up campers, teardrop trailers, R-Pods, and smaller travel trailers.
+If your camper’s loaded weight exceeds 5,000 lbs — and many mid-size travel trailers do once you add water, batteries, gear, and tongue-mounted accessories — you need a Gladiator or larger truck.
+The Gladiator’s 7,700-lb max tow rating handles most mini campers and mid-size travel trailers comfortably.

 Which Jeep is better for snow?